Dawaman43/100-days-of-rust/README.md

 - Improvements to daily notes
 - Additional examples or exercises
-- Fixes to existing solutions
+- Fixes to existing solution

 Please open issues or PRs on the GitHub repository to collaborate.